 \textbf{Efficiency.}\quad Precomputing aggregation and then training an MLP is more scalable than repeatedly running message passing layers and backpropagating through them, as required in GNNs.
 However, as the number of reducers, original features, and hops in FAF increases, so does the input dimensionality, which in turn enlarges the parameter count of the MLP’s first layer.
 This issue could be mitigated through common feature reduction techniques.
 For the original features, we report the average training runtimes of our FAF and GNN models in Table~\ref{tab:runtimes} (Appendix~\ref{app:experimentalsetup}).
 FAFs are generally more efficient, particularly when using a single reducer.

 \textbf{Feature augmentations.}\quad Adding more features does not improve accuracy monotonically; beyond a point, some feature selection is needed.
 Still, the tabular view lets us concatenate diverse features atop the aggregations, which serve as additional informative covariates \citep{reddy2026when}.
-In addition to concatenating multiple {reducers} and hops, one can append structural statistics such as degree, centrality, and other network-science metrics \citep{blöcker2025insightsnetworkscienceadvance}.
+This can, in principle, include degree, centrality, or other node-level structural encodings \citep{10.1145/3770854.3785701}.
 Our framework is also compatible with pre-processing graph rewiring, where aggregation is computed on a modified adjacency matrix to fight over-squashing \citep{topping2022understanding, jamadandi2024spectral}.
 But unlike standard rewiring, we can concatenate the rewired features instead of replacing the originals.
 As fixed aggregations can suffer from similar issues as trainable GNNs, FAFs can also benefit from proposed remedies.
 To extract more precise information from complex environments, we examine a feature similarity-based rewiring based on \citet{rubio-madrigal2025gnns}, where edges of negative feature cosine similarity between nodes are dropped.
 We then append features aggregated on the rewired graph, or split edges into positive/negative sets and aggregate separately, inspired by computational-graph splitting that fights over-smoothing \citep{pmlr-v269-roth25a}.
 Results in Table~\ref{tab:rewiring} (Appendix~\ref{app:additional}) show that on most datasets, concatenating these extra features yields larger gains than using them as substitution.
 These augmentations not only improve performance but also help disentangle where the gains come from:\ additional extracted signal versus changes to the optimization of graph models.
 This is akin to analyses of SGC and GESN \citep{MICHELI2025134}, though in our case we obtain benefits from the operations.
 We therefore advocate FAF constructions as {baselines for methods that modify the aggregation component of GNNs}.